MichaelCade/90DaysOfDevOps/Days/day78.md

 ![](Images/Day78_Monitoring6.png)

-Short on learning PromQL and putting that into practice this is very much like I mentioned previously in that gaining metrics is great, so is monitoring but you have to know what you are monitoring and why and what you are not monitoring and why!
+Short on learning PromQL and putting that into practice this is very much like I mentioned previously in that gaining metrics is great, and so is monitoring but you have to know what you are monitoring and why and what you are not monitoring and why!

-I want to come back to Prometheus but for now I think we need to think about Log Management and Data Visualisation to bring us back to Prometheus later on.
+I want to come back to Prometheus but for now, I think we need to think about Log Management and Data Visualisation to bring us back to Prometheus later on.

 ## Resources